Secrets for Writing a Powerful Personal Statement

 💡 Example:

 “Growing up in a rural community where access to clean water was limited, I witnessed firsthand how a lack of resources hinders development.
-This experience inspired me to pursue Environmental Engineering with the aim of contributing to sustainable solutions for global challenges.”
+This experience inspired me to pursue Environmental Engineering to contribute to sustainable solutions for global challenges.”

 2. Academic Background & Achievements